Measuring Systemic Peace

 the period prior to 9/11; over half of the post-9/11 killings have taken

-dramatically beginning in September 2007, they have remained at high levels and spiked once again in the period ending in September 2013
+dramatically beginning in September 2007, they have remained at high levels and spiked once again in the twelve months ending in March 2014

 Armed assaults on non-combatant targets that rely mainly on firearms